kubestellar/kubestellar/space-framework/docs/space-framework.md

 ## High level architecture  & Main components
 ![SF overall view](SF-All.drawio.svg "SF overall view")

 The Space Framework (SF) is a generic management framework for space providers and pSpaces.
-The framework defines an abstraction layer for space providers and pSpace management that allows clients (both CLI/script based and client-go based clients) to use spaces while maintaining the clients decoupled from the specific pSpace and space provider that is being used.
+The framework defines an abstraction layer for space providers and pSpace management that allows clients (both script/kubectl based and client-go based clients) to use spaces while maintaining the clients decoupled from the specific pSpace and space provider that is being used.

 The space framework uses two CRDs:
 - **SpaceProviderDesc:** This CRD represents a space provider it holds the information needed in order to interact with a specific Space  provider.
 - **Space:** This CRD represents a space as defined above.
 It includes reference to secrets that allow clients to connect to the pSpace that it represents and also several attributes used by the SF that will be described later on.

 Spaces can be divided into two categories:
 1. Provider based spaces: The Space Manager (SM) uses a space provider to get information (or perform operations) on the spaces.
-We can think of such pSpaces as "belong" to the space provider.
-There are two types of spaces in this category which control the way these spaces are added to the space framework:
+We can think of such pSpaces as "belonging" to the space provider.
+There are two types of spaces in this category which controls the way these spaces are added to the space framework:
    * **Managed Space**: The pSpace is created through an explicit request to the management api server to create a new Space.
-For Managed spaces the space framework initiates a request to the Space provider to create the pSpace, the space frame work will then continuously reconcile between the Space and the pSpace states.
+For Managed spaces the space framework initiates a request to the Space provider to create the pSpace, the space framework will then continuously reconcile between the Space and the pSpace states.
 For managed spaces the desired state is controlled through the Space object.
 For example, in order to delete the pSpace the client need to delete the corresponding Space object and the SF will interact with the space provider in order to delete the pSpace.
    * **Unmanaged Space**: The SF supports discovery of existing pSpaces on a space provider and adding them as "Unmanaged Spaces" into the framework.
 This mode is similar to the import mode in terms of the "source of truth" - the desired state is defined by the pSpace.
 However, as oppose to import, here the pSpaces are automatically discovered through the space provider regular interface and the pSpace access information is retrieved from the  space provider similarly to how it is done in the managed space case.
 The SF supports pattern based filtering rules to limit the discovery of pSpaces.
   2. Providerless spaces: This spaces don't belong to a space provider and are called "Imported spaces".
 Such Space is created by importing an existing pSpace.
 In this case the Space is not linked to any space provider and the client which imports that Space need to supply the access information that allows other clients to connect to the pSpace.
 For imported spaces the desired state is derived by the pSpace.
 This means that the SF is not responsible for the life cycle management of the pSpace but only update the corresponding Space object.
 For example, when deleting the space object of an existing imported pSpace the space framework will recreate the space object.
 ### Space Manager